The 4 Sickest Terrain Parks in Utah

 There are four areas that span from the beginner-friendly Foundation park off the Pioneer lift to the more technical Bypass park, which has some big-kid jumps and a wide array of insanely creative features.
 I’m pretty sure I saw a minivan waiting to be jibbed somewhere at Brian Head once, so it’s a sure thing that you won’t be bored here, regardless of ability level.

 The arsenal at Brian Head’s going to include about 20 new features for the year, including a brand new wall ride and a stair set that’s already up for grabs in the Bypass park.
 They’ve also got Utah’s only bag jump, so feel free to huck some backflips without having to worry about cracking your spine in half.
-Here’s hoping they bring back the satellite dish!
+Here’s to hoping they bring back the satellite dish!

-3. Snowbasin’s pocket parks
+3. Snowbasin’s Pocket Parks

 The rail game at Snowbasin Resort is strong — they’ve got over 65 to choose from, and they’re constantly working to build more and swap out the ones they’ve got.